holoscanner/holoscanner.github.io/proposal.md

 Alignment of the global model across multiple devices may prove to be a challenge if there are few overlapping regions or the individual models are noisy and inconsistent.
 It may be necessary to provide some user input to generate an initial rough alignment.

 **Model Consistency**:
 It's important that throughout the game, players all experience the same 3D scene.
-This involves not only aligning multiple models, but merging the observations into a globally optimal model that is as consistent as possible with the input data from each player's Hololens.
-This is necessary because the gameplay involves objects hiding behind scanned occluders in the scene, and therefore all players must have a consistent occlusions.
+This involves not only aligning multiple models, but merging the observations into a globally optimal model that is consistent with the input data from each player's Hololens.
+This will allow players to have consistent occlusions, a very important factor in a game where objects are hidden behind parts of the real-world geometry.
 ### Mesh Region Scoring

-In order to decide whether a region needs to be scanned, it's necessary to determine the quality of the current scan.
-If individual models are inconsistent, the alignment error can be used, and if the region has no data whatsoever, it should certainly be scanned.
-There are however several edge cases:
+In order to decide whether a region needs to be scanned, it's necessary to determine the quality of that region's current scan.
+A region should be scanned if individual models are inconsistent and the alignment error is high, or if the region has no data whatsoever.
+There exist several edge cases, however.

 **Scene Complexity and Unscannable Regions**:
-There also exist cases in which a region cannot be scanned, or is too complex to be scanned accurately.
+There exist cases in which a region cannot be scanned, or is too complex to be scanned accurately.
 A mirror, for example, may be seen hundreds of times from different perspectives, but may never produce a consistent model of its true geometry.
 Therefore, it may be necessary to identify the number of observations that have been given for a particular region and if a consistent model has not been generated, either forego reconstruction of that region or produce an estimate given its surroundings.

 ### Termination Criteria
 Deciding whether a mesh is "good enough" is non-trivial.
-This will involve deciding on some quality metric for the mesh.
+This will involve deciding on some quality metric for the mesh in its entirety.

 ### Object Placement
 If we decide to implement any variant of the hide-and-seek game above, we will be often be placing objects near parts of the mesh that are incomplete.
 This may prove to be a problem, considering that missing parts of the model may occupy large portions of the free space in which we might consider placing the hidden object.
 Some analysis must be done to avoid placing our hidden objects within real-world geometry.